evtaccount/telegram-ogn-tracker/README.md

 When any ID is added in this short form, APRS server filtering is disabled so that beacons with longer prefixes still reach the bot.

-When tracking IDs, the bot sends a separate live location message for every address.
-By default the message shows your Telegram username.
-If you provide a name with `/add`, that name (even with spaces) is shown before your username in parentheses.
-The text message below each location also shows when that glider was last seen on the network.
-Each message is updated independently when a new beacon is received for that address.
+When tracking IDs, the bot sends a venue message for each address.
+The venue title displays the name provided with `/add` followed by the Telegram username in parentheses.
+Each time a beacon is received, the previous venue message is deleted and a new one is sent so the information stays up to date.
+The text message below each location still shows when that glider was last seen on the network and is updated independently for every address.

 The bot prints debug logs for every received OGN line and any parse errors to help diagnose missing data.